luke-chapman/espanol-encuentro/README.md

 # espanol-encuentro

 **espanol-encuentro** lets you build a dictionary from one language to another, e.g. from Spanish to English.
-It's intended as a tool to help a user grow their vocabulary in a foreign language.
+It's intended as a tool to help you grow your vocabulary in a foreign language.

 ## Installation
 `espanol-encuentro` is currently installed by cloning the source code and doing an editable installation into a virtual environment: